 The Consortium for School Networking (CoSN) is the premier professional association for district technology leaders.
 For over two decades, CoSN has provided leaders with the management, community building, and advocacy tools they need to succeed.
 Today, CoSN represents over 10 million students in school districts nationwide and continues to grow as a powerful and influential voice in K–12 education.
-ENA is an active member and Gold sponsor of CoSN.
-Our Vice President of Client Services, Lillian Kellogg, is a member of their Board of Directors and works on their Finance committee.
-ENA participates in several initiatives and committees including the Smart Education Networks by Design (SEND), Becoming Assessment Ready (BAR), the Empowered Superintendent, and Advocacy Dinner and Auction.
+ENA is an active member and Platinum sponsor of CoSN.
+ENA Vice President of Client Services Lillian Kellogg is a member of its Board of Directors and works on its Finance committee.
+ENA participates in several initiatives and committees, including CoSN’s Smart Education Networks by Design (SEND), Cybersecurity for the Digital District, the Empowered Superintendent, and advocacy dinner and auction.

 CGCS is a national organization that exclusively represents the needs of urban public schools and its students.
 It is composed of 68 large city school districts whose special mission is to educate the nation’s most diverse student body to the highest academic standards and prepare them to contribute to our democracy and the global community.
 The organization promotes the cause of urban schools and advocates for inner-city students through legislations, research, and media relations.
 The CGCS’s objectives include educating all urban school students to the highest academic standards and leading, governing, and managing our urban public schools in ways that advance the education of our children and inspire the public’s confidence.
 ENA actively supports and sponsors several events with the CGCS.